mensfeld/llm-docs-builder/README.md

 This library converts existing human-first documentation into LLM-friendly formats:

-1. **Generate llms.txt** - Transform your existing markdown documentation into a structured overview that helps LLMs understand your project's layout and find relevant information
+1. **Generates llms.txt** - Transforms your existing markdown documentation into a structured overview that helps LLMs understand your project's layout and find relevant information
-2. **Transform markdown** - Convert individual markdown files from human-readable format to AI-optimized format by expanding relative links to absolute URLs and normalizing link structures
+2. **Transforms markdown** - Converts individual markdown files from human-readable format to AI-optimized format by expanding relative links to absolute URLs and normalizing link structures

 ## Installation